Frequently Asked Questions

 • $300,000 will establish a restricted financial aid endowment, such as a scholarship that gives preference to biology majors or international students or soccer players.

-• $1,500,000 will establish an endowed chair to support a professor of the practice.
+• $1,500,000 will establish an endowment to support a professor of the practice.

-• $2,000,000 will establish an endowed chair to support an assistant or associate professor.
+• $2,000,000 will establish an endowment to support an assistant or associate professor.

-• $10,000,000 will establish an endowed chair to support a faculty member holding the distinguished designation of dean.
+• $10,000,000 will establish an endowment to support a faculty member holding the distinguished designation of dean.

 Athletics